vyos/vyos-documentation/docs/system/flow-accounting.rst

    Specifies the interval at which Netflow data will be sent to a collector.
 As per default, Netflow data will be sent every 60 seconds.

+   You may also additionally configure timeouts for different types of connections.

+.. cfgcmd:: set system flow-accounting netflow max-flows '<number>'

+   If you want to change the maximum number of flows, which are tracking simultaneously, you may do this with this command (default 8192).

+sFlow
+^^^^^
+.. cfgcmd:: set system flow-accounting sflow server '<address>'

+   Configure address of sFlow collector. sFlow server at `<address>` can be an IPv4 or IPv6 address.
+But you cannot export to both IPv4 and IPv6 collectors at the same time!

+.. cfgcmd:: set system flow-accounting sflow sampling-rate '<rate>'

+   Enable sampling of packets, which will be transmitted to sFlow collectors.

+.. cfgcmd:: set system flow-accounting sflow agent-address '<address>'

+   Configure a sFlow agent address.
+It can be IPv4 or IPv6 address, but you must set the same protocol, which is used for sFlow collector addresses.
+   By default, using router-id from BGP or OSPF protocol, or the primary IP address from the first interface.

 Example:
 --------